A Colorado River Overview:

 Role of the Federal Government in Managing the Colorado River in the Lower Basin

-- Administration of Water Allocations: The federal government, through the Secretary of the Interior, is responsible for administering the allocations of Colorado River water among the Lower Basin states as defined by the Law of the River and court decrees.
+The federal government plays a substantial role in managing the Colorado River in the Lower Basin.
+The federal government’s authority is exercised through the operations of dams and reservoirs, such as Lake Mead, and especially through the administration of water allocations.
+The Secretary of Interior is responsible for administering the allocations of Colorado River water among the Lower Basin States as defined by the Law of the River and court decrees.
 This includes approving water delivery contracts and managing releases from Lake Mead.

 The Secretary of the Interior plays a crucial role in managing the Colorado River in the Lower Basin, often referred to as the “Water Master.”
-The Secretary’s responsibilities include:

 In essence, the Secretary of the Interior acts as the federal steward of the Colorado River in the Lower Basin, ensuring that the complex system of allocations and deliveries operates in accordance with federal law and the Law of the River.
 This role is particularly important in managing the river during periods of drought and shortage, requiring difficult decisions that balance competing water demands.